ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-camera-trigger-setup.rst

 ==============

 -  Sony A6000 (or other camera with wire shutter release)
--  ArduPilot compatible autopilot with a free GPIO pin.
+-  ArduPilot compatible autopilot with a free GPIO pin to be used as a relay pin.
 See :ref:`common-gpios` for more information
 -  Remote Shutter Release Cable (`see here for an affordable solution <https://www.amazon.com/SHOOT-DSC-RX100M3-DSC-RX100M20-DSC-RX100II-DSC-RX100III/dp/B00ME7N6P8/ref=sr_1_1?ie=UTF8&qid=1496578319&sr=8-1&keywords=Sony+A6000+Shutter+Release+Cable>`__)
 -  Servo Pins (`link <https://www.digikey.com/products/en?keywords=952-2157-1-ND>`__)
 -  Servo Pin Crimper (`link <https://www.servocity.com/pin-crimpers>`__)